MicrosoftDocs/azure-devops-docs/docs/repos/git/find-a-file.md

 ---
-title: Find a file in your Git repo | VSTS & TFS
+title: Find a file in your Git repo
+titleSuffix: Azure Repos
-description: Search your Git repo in VSTS or TFS for a specific file or folder ms.assetid: 228495b9-f3cb-484a-a798-d026d650fa26 ms.prod: devops ms.technology: devops-code-git
+description: Search your Git repo in Azure DevOps Services or TFS for a specific file or folder ms.assetid: 228495b9-f3cb-484a-a798-d026d650fa26 ms.prod: devops ms.technology: devops-code-git